Breathing Meditation

 With my executive coaching clients it is becoming a powerful risk management aid, as a calmer body and a quieter thought process heightens intuition and reduces careless mistakes.
 When I do crisis management work, breathing is a powerful tool that assists clients to slow down the reactive firing of the their body-brain so that they can better process and heal from the crisis they have just been exposed to.

-If any of you would like to discuss any of this with me or if I can assist you in any way, don’t hesitate to email me or call me at (212) 989-8647.
+If any of you would like to discuss any of this with me or if I can assist you in any way, don’t hesitate to contact me.